 Figure 3.
 Hybrids of amphibian chytrid show high virulence in native hosts.

 Our lab has also recently demonstrated that diversity of bacterial community in the water column of bromeliads is positively associated with opportunistic infections and disease risk in tadpoles, and that diverse communities of filter-feeding arthropods reduce opportunistic microbes and disease in amphibian hosts (Figure 4a) (Greenspan et al. 2019, Proceedings of the Royal Society of London - B), underscoring the major impacts of multiple scales of diversity on the structure and functioning of bromeliad micro-ecosystems.
-As a follow up, our lab has recently led a field experiment on biodiversity-ecosystem functioning simulating predicted temperature increases in bromeliads (using automated radiators) to test how global warming influences the assembly of both aquatic microorganism and arthropod communities, and how temperature and diversity jointly impact vertebrates (tadpoles) and the functioning of bromeliad micro-ecosystems (Figure 4b).
+As a follow up, our lab has recently led a field experiment on biodiversity-ecosystem functioning simulating predicted temperature increases in bromeliads (using automated radiators) to test how global warming influences the assembly of both aquatic microorganism and arthropod communities.
+Results indicate that increasing temperatures enhance the risk of gut microbiome dymbiosis in vertebrates (tadpoles) associated to bromeliad micro-ecosystems (Greenspan et al. 2020, Nature Climate Change; Figure 4b).

 Figure 4.
-Arthropod-bacteria interaction influence diversity of the aquatic host microbiome and host defenses against pathogenic infections.
+Arthropod-bacteria interaction influence diversity of the aquatic host microbiome and host gut micro biome function.

 3) Spatial Ecology & Landscape Genetics